-Circadian rhythms are the body’s internal clock, guiding our sleep-wake cycles and influencing various physiological processes over a roughly 24-hour period.
+Circadian rhythms are the body's internal clock, guiding our sleep-wake cycles and influencing various physiological processes over a roughly 24-hour period.
 Understanding these rhythms is crucial for optimizing sleep quality and overall health.
-In this article, we will explore how factors like blue light exposure, stress, diet, exercise, and sleep hygiene interact with circadian rhythms and impact your well-being.
+In this comprehensive guide, we'll explore how factors like blue light exposure, stress, diet, exercise, and sleep hygiene interact with circadian rhythms and impact your well-being.

 What Are Circadian Rhythms?